antonfirsov/docs/2020/08-Aug/net-vs-tools-survey/net-vs-tools-survey.md

 As mentioned, we're doing some planning on what to tackle next.
 Quality and performance improvements are already on the table and you can engage with the team [on GitHub](https://github.com/dotnet/project-system).
 If you have an idea for a new feature or enhancement, feel free to [file an issue](https://github.com/dotnet/project-system/issues/new)!

+Additionally, we'd love it if you could take 1-2 minutes and fill out a quick survey.
+It will help us prioritize certain areas of the .NET project system:

 [Take the survey](https://www.surveymonkey.com/r/QW9BNYL)

 ![Survey illustration](survey-illustration-300x181.png)